 As we have mentioned in Section 1, it is desirable that a canonical view of an object shows its most salient parts and also the largest number of visible surfaces [Palmer et al. 1981; Blanz et al. 1999].
-However, the viewpoint quality measure VMI only takes into account the geometric relation between the object and the set of viewpoints.
-Therefore, we can not expect that in general the best VMI-based views fulfill the desired properties for a canonical view.
-This fact motivates us to investigate how perceptual criteria such as saliency can be introduced into our viewpoint selection quality measure in order to improve the automatic selection of good views.
+However, the measures introduced up to now in this paper only consider the geometric relation between the object and the set of viewpoints.
+Therefore, we can not expect that in general the best views fulfill the desired properties for a canonical view.
+This fact motivates us to investigate how perceptual criteria such as saliency can be introduced into our viewpoint selection framework in order to improve the automatic selection of good views.

 In the previous section we have presented a method to compute how salient is a viewpoint, but we aim now to incorporate the polygonal saliency to the viewpoint mutual information in order to take into account different factors concerning, respectively, the amount of projected area, the geometric representativeness and the saliency of a polygon.

 First, we demonstrate how the importance can be introduced into the object space by modifying directly the target distribution p(O).
 Second, we show the results obtained by the use of the polygonal saliency as an importance factor in the viewpoint mutual information measure.

-Due to the fact that VMI represents the distance between the projected visibility distribution p(O|v) at viewpoint v and the target distribution p(O), VMI can be extended by weighting the target distribution with an importance factor.
-Thus, adding importance to our scheme means simply weighting the original target distribution by an importance factor in order to obtain the new target distribution.
-The optimal viewpoint would be the one viewing every polygon proportional to its average projected area multiplied by its importance.
-Hence, the Extended Viewpoint
+Due to the fact that VMI represents the distance between the projected visibility distribution p(O|v) from viewpoint v and the target distribution p(O), VMI can be extended by weighting the target distribution with an importance factor.
+Thus,